 Designer of the Rookwood Tea Room: William Hentschel

-The Clock was connected to IBM's brilliant synchronizing mechanism revealed at the opening of the Union Terminal.
-All of the clocks in the CUT were synced to the first public digital clock created by IBM so that no matter who you are or where you were in the Union Terminal you knew exactly what the station time was.
+The Clock was connected to IBM's brilliant time synchronizing mechanism first revealed at the opening of the Union Terminal.
+That is, no matter who you are or where you were in the Union Terminal, you knew exactly what the station time was for everyone.
+Imagine the chaos otherwise, the office clocks minutes behind the trainman's clock?
+All of the clocks in the Union Terminal were synced in a brilliant machine looked at in more details here.

-Below is an image from 1933 of The Union Terminal Clock showing that the hands are see through, aka "skeletonized".
-Only the frame of the hands comprise the hands.
+Below is an image from 1933 of The Union Terminal Clock showing that the hands are see-through, aka "skeletonized".
+Only the frame of the hands comprises the hands.
 We have been told in unconfirmed reports that the clock after the restoration will again have Skeletonized hands in 2018.
 We shall see!
+(UPDATE!
+Yes, the Union Terminal clock now has skeletonized hands, a return to their original form.
+Prior to 2018 (CONFIRM DATE), they had a white background between the steel that helped project the light from the neon tubes on the minute and hour hands.

 The Verdin Clock Co was trusted with the restoration of the Union Terminal Clock.
 Verdin has been operating our of Cincinnati since 1842.
 The 52 glass panels and the large iconic aluminum hands were taken down and replaced with white material to support the metal frame of the clock dial while the glass, and metal dial framework, are being cleaned.

-Below is a picture of The Union Terminal Clock Hands At Verdin being cleaned during the 2018 restoration.
+Below is a picture of The Union Terminal Clock Hands At Verdin in Cincinnati being cleaned during the 2018 restoration.

 The "New" Verdin Company factory on Eastern Avenue in Cincinnati, Ohio.
 Look through the windows the next time you are passing by, you never know what you'll see standing up in there!